aristotelisballas/listen2yourheart/README.md

 ## <u>Quick Start</u>
 ### 1. Download data
 The first thing to do is download all necessary data.
-To dowload each dataset you can run the following scripts and commands from a terminal:
+To download each dataset you can run the following scripts and commands from a terminal:

 ```console